MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/configure_docker_daemon.md

 sc config docker binpath= "\"C:\Program Files\docker\dockerd.exe\" --run-service -H tcp://0.0.0.0:2375"
 ```

+Note: You do not need to run this command if your daemon.json file already contains the `"hosts": ["tcp://0.0.0.0:2375"]` entry.

 ## Common Configuration

 The following configuration file examples show common Docker configurations.
 These can be combined into a single configuration file.